astropy/reproject/docs/explanation/algorithms.rst

 algorithm for you use case.

-* First, if you are only reprojecting celestial images or the celestial slices of a higher-dimensional cube (e.g. celestial slices in a spectral cube), and you need the output images to be photometrically accurate (so that you can e.g. carry out photometry on them), then use :func:`~reproject.reproject_exact`.
+* First, if you are only reprojecting celestial images or the celestial slices of a higher-dimensional cube (e.g. celestial slices in a spectral cube), the origin of the coordinate system does not change between the input and the output WCS, and you need the output images to be photometrically accurate (so that you can e.g. carry out photometry on them), then use :func:`~reproject.reproject_exact`.
 This will be slower than other methods, but is the most accurate.